overcyber/skill_HomeAssistant/instructions/en.md

 Change out the value tankLevel4 with tankLevel3 or tankLevel2 or tankLevel1 depending on how many sensors you have on that tank

-<span style="color: #ffff00;">NOTE:</span> Attribute name and value are case-sensitive so add them exactly as per above example.
-Without adding this attribute
+###NOTE:
-HA skill WILL NOT pick up on it being a tank level and therefore will not display in My Home.
+Attribute name and value are case-sensitive so add them exactly as per above example.
+Without adding this attribute HA skill WILL NOT pick up on it being a tank level and therefore will not display in My Home.

 - The json payload that alice expects from a tankLevel device is in the following format (example is for a 3 level tank)